 Can I surrender my cat to RCR if I didn't adopt him from you?

-RCR has a policy against re-homing animals.
-We deal solely with Regina's stray animal population: sterilizing, finding homes for those that are tame, and neutering/spaying and releasing the community cats.
-We want to reduce the overpopulation of unwanted, homeless animals, and thus we must concentrate on those currently living on the street.
+Sorry, no. RCR deals solely with Regina's stray animal population: sterilizing, finding homes for those that are tame, and neutering/spaying and releasing the community cats.
+We want to reduce the overpopulation of unwanted, homeless animals.
+We must focus our limited resources on those cats currently living on the street.

 Click here for information on how you can find a new home for your cat.
 These suggestions are what RCR does as an organization to find homes for our foster cats.
 We have done so for many years, and find excellent homes using these methods.

-Can Regina Cat Rescue provide me with food for my cats?
+Can RCR provide me with food for my cats?

-Regina Cat Rescue does not provide members of the public with free food for their pet cats.
+Regina Cat Rescue doesn’t provide members of the public with free food for their pet cats.
 RCR is committed to promoting responsible pet ownership.
 In RCR’s view, responsible pet ownership includes spaying and neutering pets, and providing veterinary care, fresh water, nutritious food and shelter.

 If you're experiencing financial hardship and can't afford to purchase food for your pet cat(s), please contact Carmichael Outreach, as they may be able to help.

 Please note, RCR may be able to provide food and support to Regina citizens who manage their own feral cat colonies where Trap-Neuter-Return (TNR) is practiced.
 Learn more about TNR here.